-Zehn Li had expanded the locations for the prostitutes as the tourist industry flourished and now they were found almost everywhere in barber shops, bars, beauty salons, brothels, cafes, hotels, karaoke bars, pool halls, restaurants and shopping malls.
+Zehn Li had expanded the locations for the prostitutes as the tourist industry flourished, and now they were found almost everywhere, in barber shops, bars, beauty salons, brothels, cafes, hotels, karaoke bars, pool halls, restaurants and shopping malls.

 Having sex with a virgin is greatly prized in Cambodia.
 Many Cambodian men believe that deflowering a virgin will bring good luck, prolong life and eliminate any chance of getting AIDS.
-Young women are expected to be virgins when the marry.
+Young women are expected to be virgins when they marry.

 However Problems were Looming in this Sector:

 - The police and government agents were getting greedy and expecting higher payments and more frequently.